26 U.S. Code § 7201 - Attempt to Evade or Defeat Tax

 What are the Defenses for Tax Fraud?

-There's a lot of people who fall prey to making moves that put them in a bad position as it relates to taxes.
+Many people fall prey to making moves that put them in the wrong position regarding taxes.

-Obviously, you'll give me all the information.
-Don't leave anything out because it's just going to be to your detriment.
-Then we will design a plan in order to get you the best result.
+You'll give me all the information.
+Don't leave anything out because it will just be to your detriment.
+Then, we will design a plan to get you the best result.

-Sometimes the plan involves fighting the government; other times it involves negotiating with the government.
-It really just depends on what the circumstances are, what evidence the government has and what you and I decide is the best course of action.
+Sometimes, the plan involves fighting the government; other times, it involves negotiating with the government.
+It depends on the circumstances and evidence the government has and what you and I decide is the best course of action.

-These tax fraud cases really are centered around the government not getting money they believe they are entitled to.
-They are very similar to the Mafia in the sense that whenever money moves or exchanges hands, they need to get a piece of it.
+These tax fraud cases involve the government not receiving money it believes it is entitled to.
+The mafia is similar in that whenever money moves or exchanges hands, it needs to get a piece of it.

-If you didn't give them their piece and you didn't give them their percentage and they find out about it, especially if it's a significant amount, then they're going to come looking for you.
+If you don't give them their piece and their percentage and they find out about it, especially if it's a significant amount, they will come looking for you.
+This can lead to severe penalties, including hefty fines and imprisonment, making it crucial to seek legal advice if you're facing tax fraud charges.

-They're going to bring their agents and bring their prosecutors, and a lot of these federal judges are obviously very sympathetic to the government, especially in these tax fraud-related cases.
+They're going to bring their agents and bring their prosecutors.
+Many of these federal judges are sympathetic to the government, especially in these tax fraud-related cases.

 How Can We Prepare an Effective Defense Strategy?

-So, we need to breakdown exactly what it is you're accused of doing and then we'll sit down in the privacy of my office and dissect it piece by piece to determine an effective defense strategy for best possible outcome.
+So, we need to determine precisely what you're accused of doing.
+Then, we'll sit down in the privacy of my office and dissect it piece by piece to determine an effective defense strategy for the best possible outcome.

-Sometimes the government doesn't get it right.
-Sometimes they believe one thing is going on, but another thing is going on.
+Sometimes, the government doesn't get it right.
+They believe one thing is going on when, in fact, another thing is going on.

-Unfortunately, a lot of time they do a one-sided investigation in these tax fraud cases and only get part of the story, especially if it's at the investigation phase.
+Unfortunately, they often conduct one-sided investigations in these tax fraud cases and only get part of the story, especially during the investigation phase.

-You want to get somebody like me on the case who's got 30 years investigating these type of cases, trying these type of cases and negotiating them.
-I will be able to put the pieces in place to properly defend you.
+You want to get somebody like me on the case.
+I've got 30 years of experience investigating, trying, and negotiating these cases.
+I can put the pieces in place to defend you properly.

-Sometimes the government needs to hear your side of the story and they don't press charges against you.
-Other times, they need to hear your side of the story and we can negotiate something pre-indictment or pre-criminal complaint.
+Sometimes, the government needs to hear your side of the story, and they don't press charges against you.
+Other times, they need to listen to your side of the story, and we can negotiate something pre-indict or a pre-criminal complaint.
+Negotiating with the government can lead to a more favorable outcome, and a defense lawyer can help you navigate this process.

-It really just depends on what evidence they have, what it is exactly you did, what your criminal record looks like and how much money the government is claiming they're out.
+It just depends on what evidence they have, what exactly you did, what your criminal record looks like, and how much money the government is claiming they're out.

 Can I Pay the Money Back to the Government?